usamaJ17/simon_game/README.md

-# simon_game
+Simon game
-Just a basic Simon game built in JavaScript
+Just a basic Simon game built in JavaScript Using jQuery